caorenzhi/Filos/Filos light white paper.md

 Decentralize AI in blockchain, analyzing data and assess the credit and quality of DeFi and NFT projects in Web 3

+- [ ] Launch the product of decentralized AI
+- [ ] Test and Launch the product for the on-chain credit analysis of DeFi and NFT projects

 (7). **Yann LeCun Era** (Turing award for AI)

 <img width="197" alt="image" src="https://user-images.githubusercontent.com/22382662/181384097-a64744b9-21d4-4f3e-940f-49a6ea122652.png">

 Innovative NFT on education!

+- [ ] Launch the Soul bound NFT for education
+- [ ] Innovative NFT for "play, learn and earn", for the education

 (8). **Geoffrey Hinton Era** (Turing award for AI)

 <img width="197" alt="image" src="https://user-images.githubusercontent.com/22382662/181384148-cc7a128c-e13a-492c-a2da-dc343991fcfc.png">

 Decentralizing asset management using AI in blockchain.